Z323323/Number-theory-interlude-2/README.md

   #### Proof

   I found the proof at [https://math.stackexchange.com/questions/2794208/is-my-proof-correct-on-how-k-must-be-a-power-of-2-are-there-other-proofs], and I'm going to delve it below.
-We are going to show that a number of the form $x^{f} + 1$ always has a some divisor if $f$ has an $odd$ cofactor.
+We are going to show that a number of the form $x^{f} + 1$ always has some divisor if $f$ has an $odd$ cofactor.

   $x^{f} + 1 = (x + 1)(x^{f - 1} - x^{f - 2} + x^{f - 3} - \dots + x^{2} - x + 1)$